datastax/cass-operator/README.md

 * The config builder init container, built from sources in [datastax/cass-config-builder](https://github.com/datastax/cass-config-builder).
 * Cassandra, built from [datastax/management-api-for-apache-cassandra](https://github.com/datastax/management-api-for-apache-cassandra),
-  with Cassandra 3.11.6 suport, and experimental support for Cassandra 4.0.0-alpha3.
+  with Cassandra 3.11.6 support, and experimental support for Cassandra 4.0.0-alpha3.
 * ... or DSE, built from [datastax/docker-images](https://github.com/datastax/docker-images).

 ## Requirements

 - Kubernetes cluster, 1.12 or newer.
-- Users who want to use a Kubernetes version from before 1.15 can use a manifest that supports x-preserve-unknown-fields on the CassandraDatacnter CRD - [manifest](docs/user/cass-operator-manifests-pre-1.15.yaml)
+- Users who want to use a Kubernetes version from before 1.15 can use a manifest that supports x-preserve-unknown-fields on the CassandraDatacenter CRD - [manifest](docs/user/cass-operator-manifests-pre-1.15.yaml)

 ## Contributing